LikeTheSalad/android-stem/README.md

 proper Gradle commands depending on the build variant you'd want to resolve the strings for.
 More info on this below under "Running it manually".

-- **useDependenciesRes** (Boolean, default is `false`, added in version 1.2.0).
-When false, it will only take your app's string resources into account for resolving your string's placeholders.
-When true, it will take both your app's strings as well as your app's dependencies strings for doing the resolving process.
-It will take all strings from your dependencies, even templates (if any) which will be resolved too.

 ### 3.2- How to change a configuration parameter?

 In order to set any of the configuration parameters available, you'll have to add to your app's `build.gradle` file